 Cicadas are among the greatest ruckus-making insects known to man, and a swarm of them can produce sounds up to 120 decibels.
 That’s louder than a rock concert, and comparable to the noise from a chainsaw.
 Cicadas gravitate to other ruckusy summer objects, like lawnmowers, because female cicadas confusedly mistake them for singing males, and male cicadas will follow in order to continue wooing the females.

 Ruckus (noun, ruck·us [rəkəs]) is a disturbance or commotion.
 A “royal ruckus” is a large-scale commotion, fuss, or noise.
 This description characterizes the musical accomplishments of the duo, Chunjay and Flatline.

 Despite such a prolonged developmental phase, adult cicadas are active for only a short time.
 The males aggregate into chorus centers and attract females to mate with.
 Within two months of the original emergence, the life-cycle is complete, new eggs have been laid, and the adult cicadas are gone for another 13 or 17 years.

-The Summer of the Cicadas is a two-part eclectic hip-hop project by Royal Ruckus and friends that will be released Fall 2016.
+The Summer of the Cicadas is a two-part eclectic hip-hop project by Royal Ruckus and friends that will be released January 2017.